Maute Group

-Islamic State of Lanao (Note: دولة لاناو الإسلامية) formerly named as the Maute Group (/tl/ or /tl/), is a radical Islamist group composed of former Moro Islamic Liberation Front (MILF) guerrillas and foreign fighters.
+The Islamic State of Lanao, (Note: دولة لاناو الإسلامية) commonly referred to as Dawlah Islamiyah and formerly known as the Maute Group (/tl/ or /tl/), is a radical Islamist group composed of former Moro Islamic Liberation Front (MILF) guerrillas and foreign fighters.
 Based in Lanao del Sur, it was founded by brothers Abdullah and Omar Maute.
 The organization, which also operated a protection racket in the municipality of Butig, clashes on several occasions with the Armed Forces of the Philippines, the most significant of which began in May 2017 and culminated in the siege of Marawi.

 It is listed as a terrorist organization by the Philippines, Malaysia and New Zealand.
+As of today, Maute Group is still active, but some sources state that the militant group may have dissolved in May 2026.

 History

 Origin

 The group, originally known as Dawlah Islamiya, (Note: دولة إسلامية) was founded in 2012 by brothers Abdullah Maute and Omar Maute who were described by a source as "petty criminals" at the time.
 However, other sources have described the Maute family as wealthy and politically-connected.
 The matriarch, Ominta Romato Maute, also known as Farhana Maute, owns property in Mindanao and Manila, and runs a construction business.
-She is related to politicians in Butig, Lanao del Sur and is considered influential.
+She is related to politicians in Butig, Lanao del Sur, and is considered influential.
 She has been described as the financier of the Maute group's activities, providing logistics and recruiting fighters.
 Because of the involvement of the entire Maute family, the rise of the Maute Group is described as the rise of family terrorism in the Philippines.

 Butig, the headquarters of the Maute group, is also a stronghold of the Moro Islamic Liberation Front and both groups are tied by blood or marriage.
 Abdullah and Omar Maute are first cousins of Azisa Romato, the wife of the late MILF Vice Chairman for Military Affairs Alim Abdul Aziz Mimbantas, who is buried in Butig.
 The Maute brothers themselves were once members of the MILF.